Last Updated March 29, 2023

 7. Palm Coast, Florida

 Palm Coast is another top vacation destination for those coming to Florida who enjoy nature reserves, parks, and beaches.
 But it’s also an affordable place to live for both retirees and families.
-Median home prices hover around $200,000, which is a relatively good price considering how close you are to the beach and other fun things to do.
+Median home prices have increased into the mid $300’s which is a relatively good price considering how close you are to the beach and other fun things to do.

 Located just north of Daytona and south of St. Augustine, there are plenty of activities in either direction within just a short driving distance.
 Whether you enjoy car racing, surfing, or exploring the history of old Florida.
 As with much of Florida, you will also find a number of superb golf courses in the area as well.